glyfish/alef/notebooks/random_processes/index.md

 * **[ornstein_uhlenbeck_simulation.ipyn](http://localhost:8888/lab/tree/notebooks/random_processes/ornstein_uhlenbeck_simulation.ipynb)** Simulations of the Ornstein-Uhlenbeck process are compared.

-* **[var2.ipynb](http://localhost:49307/lab/tree/Develop/gly.fish/alef/notebooks/random_processes/var2.ipynb)** VAR is the generalization of the Autoregressive process to multiple correlated time series.
-VAR(2) is the version consisting of two time series.
-Simulations and parameter estimation are tested.
+* **[var_parameter_estimation.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/var_parameter_estimation.ipynb)** VAR is the generalization of the autoregressive process to multiple coupled time series.
+Parameter estimation is tested using simulation data.

+* **[var_simulation.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/var_simulation.ipynb)** The procedure used to simulate VAR processes is discussed.
+The results of VAR(2) and VAR(3) simulations are compared with stationary solutions for mean, variance and auto covariance obtained analytically.

-* **[var3.ipynb](http://localhost:49307/lab/tree/Develop/gly.fish/alef/notebooks/random_processes/var3.ipynb)** VAR(3) is the version of VAR consisting of three time series.
-Simulations and parameter estimation are tested.
+* **[vecm_parameter_estimation.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/vecm_parameter_estimation.ipynb)** VECM is the generalization of the Error Correction Model (ECM) to an arbitrary number of cointegrated time series.
+Parameter estimation is tested using simulated data.

+* **[vecm_parameter_estimation.ipynb](http://localhost:8888/lab/tree/notebooks/random_processes/vecm_simulation.ipynb)** The VECM simulation procedure is discussed and parameter scan is performed.